pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 effectively summarise the technical character of an adequate persistence mechanism for event sourcing, and happen to describe what this module essentially implements.

-In summary: there needs to be one sequence of events for each aggregate and one for the application as a whole; the positions in these sequences must be occupied uniquely, with new additions inserted at the end of the sequence; each event must recorded in both kinds of sequence atomically; and this atomic recording must be extended to include unique records that track which event notification has been processed when new events result from processing an event notification.
+In summary: there needs to be one sequence of events for each aggregate, and usually one sequence for the application as a whole; the positions in these sequences must be occupied uniquely, with new additions inserted at the end of the sequence; each event should be recorded in both kinds of sequence atomically; and this atomic recording can be extended to include unique records that track which event notification has been processed when new events result from processing an event notification.

 1. We need a **universal type** for storing :ref:`domain events <Domain events>`,